Tri-Star Customs and Forwarding Ltd v Denning

 Tri-Star Customs and Forwarding Ltd v Denning [1999] 1 NZLR 33 is a cited case in New Zealand regarding unilateral mistakes under the Contractual Mistakes Act 1977.

 Background

 The Dennings leased a commercial building to Tristar.
 A condition of the lease agreement, gave Tristar the right to purchase the building for $720,000.
 An option that Tristar later accepted.

-However, whilst the lease agreement clearly stated that the rentals were GST exclusive, the purchase price of $720,000 was silent regarding whether it exclusive or inclusive of GST.
+However, whilst the lease agreement clearly stated that the rentals were GST exclusive, the purchase price of $720,000 was silent regarding whether it was exclusive or inclusive of GST.

 This was unfortunate for the Dennings, as under NZ tax law, it was deemed that it was GST inclusive, although they successfully obtained relief in the High Court.